chrisfleisch/w205-labs/exercise_1/investigations/best_hospitals/best_hospitals.md

 +-----------+-----------+---------+------------------+--------------------+------------------+-----+
 ```

-I looked at rates across a variety of procedures, infections, complications, and readmissions for all the hospitals.
-For most rates a higher score was better.
-There were some measures where lower was better so they were converted using 100 - rate = new_rate.
-Values that were not rates were excluded (such as times or counts) since they were not of the same type and had different ranges not comparable to the rates.
+In order to calculate scores for the best hospitals I looked at a variety of procedures or measures.
+The data from effective care, readmissions and deaths, complications, and infections was combined into one table to make calculations easier and allows transformations to performed.

+The data from effective care was filtered so that only measures with rates were used.
+Measures with times or other types of scores was removed.
+It was not clear from the data dictionary what a good time would be for those measures or how they should be evaluated.
+For most measures higher rates are better.
+For some of the measures lower was better.
+In which case the scores where converted so that higher was better.
+I used the data dictionary and exploration of the data to determine how each score should be treated.

+All the measures from readmissions and deaths was used and converted to rates so that higher was better.

+For complications, the death counts were filtered out and scores were converted so that higher rates are better.

+The infection data was filtered to only us the Standardized Infections Ratios (SIR) scores.
+The SIR was used, because it provided an overall rate for infections for a particular measure.
+All the rates were converted so that higher is better.

+Once all the scores were in the same format (higher is better) they could be summed or averaged over much easier giving us a more uniform score for each measure.
+NA values for scores were converted to zeros so that hospitals that didn’t provide any data would have a much lower score that those that did.

 I was than able to group by the provider and average the rates to get a final score.
 The hospitals with the highest average score are listed here.
-There were a large number of NA values which made comparisons difficult.
-These values were converted to zeros.
-Hospitals that were unable to provide a score for a measure for whatever reason would then get a zero for that particular measure.